 As you can see, my title is pretty long.
 I’ve used up as many characters as I could and this is so I can get ranked in search, which this listing does.

-It’s important to add keywords into your title and not just have a short and simple title.
+It’s important to add keywords to your title and not just have a short and simple title.
 You’ll see titles like this on pretty much all of the listings on Etsy.

 Then there is just some more information to fill in like who made the product and other optional things like if it is for a special occasion, holiday, or is it any specific color.